A comprehensive look into the accuracy of SpEC binary black hole waveforms: Results: Amplitude and Phase

 \subsection{Full catalog}

 We start with the 3,605 SXS simulations from Sec.~\ref{sec:mismatches_full} and plot histograms of $\Delta A^{(\ell,m)}$ and $\Delta \Phi^{(\ell,m)}$ in Fig.~\ref{fig:asymm_all}.
 Results are presented for the $(\ell,m) = (2,2)$, $(2,1)$, and $(3,3)$ waveform modes under three alignments and evaluation times.
-In the first two, waveforms have been aligned by $(\delta t_0, \delta \phi_0)$ (blue) and $(T_{\rm ref}, \phi_{\rm ref})$ (orange), c.f.
-Sec.~\ref{sec:asymmetric}, and the amplitude and phase differences are evaluated at $t=T_{\rm peak}$.
+In the first two, waveforms have been aligned by $(\delta t_0, \delta \phi_0)$ (blue) and $(T_{\rm ref}, \phi_{\rm ref})$ (orange), cf. Sec.~\ref{sec:asymmetric}, and the amplitude and phase differences are evaluated at $t=T_{\rm peak}$.
 The histograms are nearly identical, as both alignments are dominated by inspiral agreement, so either effectively tests the consistency of the merger relative to the inspiral.
 In what follows, we discuss one of them but conclusions apply to both.
 In the third case, waveforms have been aligned at $(T_{\rm peak}, \phi_{\rm peak})$ (green), and the amplitude and phase differences are evaluated at $t=T_{\rm ref}$.
 This setup assesses how accurately the early inspiral can be predicted based on the merger, the converse of the first and second cases.

 Across all alignment prescriptions and modes, the amplitude and phase differences peak near zero, with average values for all distributions on the order of $10^{-3}$ and $0.04$ radians, respectively.
 This indicates that the simulation error, even mode-by-mode for the three modes considered, does not exhibit a large bias across the entire catalog and suggests that there is no systematic source of error in the numerical evolution.
+In this work, we define systematic error as errors that affect simulations in similar, i.e., systematic, ways across the parameter space.
+Such errors, including catalog-wide effects from truncation error, AMR resolution effects, or gauge choices, would manifest as a consistent bias in the accuracy metrics across the catalog.
+Other sources of error would be random, which would appear as random scatter in our accuracy metrics.